 Wash your push mower with a garden hose to clean any remaining dirt from the mower.
-Once you are finished washing, you need to let it completely dry.
+Once you are finished washing it, you need to let it completely dry.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.

 Step 15: Do This if Your Push Mower is Going into Storage for the Off-Season

 - Remove fuel from your gas tank OR add a fuel stabilizer to reduce gumming in your fuel system.
 I choose to store my mower with fuel with Sea Foam Motor Treatment to stabilize my gas.
 When using a stabilizer, start your mower and let it run for a couple of minutes to get the stabilized fuel running through your fuel system.

 Learn more about the advantages of using Sea Foam as a stabilizer and fuel system cleaner here.

 - Store in a dry location.
 Use a waterproof cover if your mower will be exposed to outside elements.